wendywillz/Traidr-Frontend/src/views/Admin/PLEASE-READ.md

 </AdminPageContent>

-THEN PLACE YOUR CONTENT IN THE APPROPRIATE FOLDER FOR YOUR PAGE.
+THEN PLACE YOUR CONTENT IN THE APPROPRIATE FOLDER FOR YOUR PAGE. http://localhost:5173/test will take you to the test page.

 The "TestPage.tsx" file found in the "TestContent" folder shows you what would be rendered using this model.
 Thank you for your understanding.